tmahlburg/picorv32-imt/README.md

 |   1 | EBREAK/ECALL or Illegal Instruction |
 |   2 | BUS Error (Unalign Memory Access)   |

-This interrupts can also be triggered by external sources, such as co-processors connected via PCPI.
+This interrupts can also be triggered by external sources.

 The core has 4 additional 32-bit registers `q0 .. q3` that are used for IRQ
 handling.
 When the IRQ handler is called, the register `q0` contains the return